 (v) Risks related to the sourcing of raw materials

-The main raw materials for products that the Group manufactures are petrochemical products.
-The purchase prices and sourcing of petrochemical products are significantly affected by changes in the oil and naphtha markets, natural disasters, accidents and policies.
-Particularly in the consolidated fiscal year under review, there was a risk that some raw materials would be difficult to procure due to the spread of the COVID-19 pandemic.
-There is a possibility that rises in purchase prices will result in falls in net sales and profits of the Group, because it will take time for consumer goods that use the Group's products to influence the rises in purchase prices to sales prices, given the market prices and their supply responsibility.
-In addition, the risk that raw materials will be difficult to procure could result in an inability to supply products to customers and have adverse effects on the operating results and financial position, depending on the amount of compensation for damage.
-In order to avoid this risk, we are expanding purchases at an appropriate price by increasing the accuracy of our market price and demand forecasts and reflecting them on the procurement of raw materials, as well as proceeding with the procurement of raw materials for stable product supply by securing stock according to the characteristics of raw materials under the production plan based on the market conditions and customer demand.
-We are also making efforts to mitigate the impact on the business performance of the Group by procuring raw materials without placing a disproportionate emphasis on certain companies and countries by widely collecting information on raw material suppliers on a daily basis.
+Since the main raw materials for products that the Group manufactures are petrochemical products, the purchase prices and sourcing of petrochemical products are affected by factors such as changes in the oil and naphtha markets, natural disasters, accidents and policies.
+Particularly in the consolidated fiscal year under review, risks were evident in areas such as difficulty in procurement, rising prices and the delayed delivery of numerous raw materials due to logistics disruptions triggered by Russia's invasion of Ukraine, a sharp rise in energy costs such as LNG, oil, coal and electricity and decreased supply capacity following disruptions associated with China’s COVID-19 policy.
+Rises in purchase prices could result in falls in net sales and profits of the Group, because it will take time to convert consumer goods that use the Group's products to sales prices, given their market prices and supply responsibility.
+There is also a possibility that the risk of difficult procurement of raw materials will result in compensation for damages due to an inability to supply products to customers and will have adverse effects on the operating results and financial position of the Group, depending on the amount of compensation for damages.
+To avoid this risk, the Group is expanding purchases at an appropriate price by reflecting multifaceted perspectives such as the market environment and the accuracy of demand forecasts in its raw material procurement based on the purchasing strategies tailored to the characteristics of each manufacturer, and is proceeding with the procurement of raw materials for stable product supply by securing stock.
+The Group is also striving to mitigate and curb the impact on its business performance by promptly responding to various risks through the prompt collection of information that may affect the Group, while constantly striving to develop new suppliers and strengthen its relationships with them.

 The Group operates business overseas, and the financial statement items for overseas consolidated subsidiaries are converted to the yen to prepare consolidated financial statements, which may impact the Group's operating results and financial position due to dramatic fluctuations in exchange rates.
 The same could apply to foreign currency transactions, such as imports and exports.
 Therefore, the Group is taking steps to reduce FOREX fluctuation risks, including exchange forward contracts and the balancing of foreign currency receivables and payables.